 1) How It Works: A house show is... well it's exactly like a show that's not in your house, except for the fact that it's in your house.
 We just set up shop in your living room and play music for you and your friends.
 Whether amplified or unplugged, it's relaxed, intimate, interactive, and an absolute blast!
 These have been some of our most sacred and special performances during our time together as a band, and we love adding new names and faces to our big house show family.

 3) The Guest List: Who can come to your house show?
 That is totally up to you, Boss.
 We defer control of the guest list to our hosts.
 If you'd rather host a private event and invite only folks that you know personally, that's great!
-Our homes are sacred places, and sometimes it can be a little stressful to have peeps you don't know packed in like sardines.
+Our homes are sacred places, and sometimes it can be a little stressful to have peeps you don't know packed in your place like sardines.
 We get it.
 But if you're a fearless social butterfly and you've never met a stranger, we can tag team the promotion with you and build a diverse audience of friends both old and new!

 6) Refreshments: Lots of our hosts choose to provide light refreshments (drinks, snacks, finger foods, etc.) for their house shows.
 This a huge plus, but certainly not an absolute must, so don't feel pressured!
 You can also invite your guests to bring a little something to contribute to the spread and turn it into a good old fashioned potluck.

 7) Lodging: This another huge plus, but again, NOT a requirement.
 We love getting to spend some quality time with our hosts, and one of our favorite ways to do that is by being total freeloaders and sleeping in your guest rooms and on your couches and floors and eating all your food.
 Sounds great, right?
 In all seriousness, some of our favorite parts of our travels have been the friendships we've forged with our hosts, and the meals and stories and laughter we've shared together.
-That said, if we need to play the set and then get the heck out of your house, we totally understand.
+That being said, if we need to play the set and then get the heck out of your house, we totally understand.
 It's all good.

 Did you really just read all that?!